Major airlines cancel, change flights to US over 5G dispute

 “Boeing has announced flight restrictions on all airlines operating the Boeing 777 aircraft, and we have canceled or changed the aircraft for some flights to/from the U.S. based on the announcement by Boeing,” ANA said.
 It canceled 20 flights over the issue to cities such as Chicago, Los Angeles and New York.

-Japan Airlines similarly said that it had been informed that 5G signals “may interfere with the radio altimeter installed on the Boeing 777.”
+Japan Airlines similarly said that it had been informed there could be interference with the 777.

 It said it will stop using the model in the continental U.S. for now.
 Eight of its flights were affected Wednesday — three passenger trips and five for cargo.
 Taiwan’s EVA Air also said the FAA specifically said 777s may be affected, but it did not spell out how it would adjust its schedule.